AyoubCoding21/vimrc/README.md

 It has also pre-built keybindings for C++, Node, Python and Svelte-check compilation and also has other keybindings alongside the normal vim keybindings.

-For plugins, it uses fzf, fzf.vim and ctrlp.vim for file searching, ALE, vim-lsp and coc.nvim for LSP and intellisense, Airline and OneDark to make the UI better, JSX, Svelte and GLSL plugins for other programming langs and many others.
+For plugins, it uses fzf, fzf.vim and ctrlp.vim for file searching, ALE and coc.nvim for LSP and intellisense, Airline and OneDark to make the UI better, JSX, Svelte and GLSL plugins for other programming langs and many others.

 # Installation